App Comparison

 How Do They Handle HR and Compliance?

-Gusto provides a solid HR toolkit that covers the needs of most sub-20-person teams without requiring a dedicated HR hire.
+Gusto provides an HR toolkit that covers the needs of most sub-20-person teams without requiring a dedicated HR hire.
 Features include offer letter templates, onboarding checklists, PTO tracking, and access to certified HR advisors on its Plus and Premium plans.
-The IRS and Department of Labor compliance requirements are handled automatically during payroll runs.
+IRS and Department of Labor compliance requirements are handled automatically during payroll runs, which matters for businesses subject to Fair Labor Standards Act rules around overtime and recordkeeping.

-Rippling’s HR module is more comprehensive.
+Rippling’s HR module goes further.
 It supports automated policy enforcement, granular role-based permissions, and deeper integration with third-party HRIS platforms.
 For a 15-person startup scaling fast, that headroom matters.
-But for a stable team of 8 to 12, Gusto’s lighter HR layer is entirely sufficient and far easier to manage day to day.
+For a stable team of 8 to 12, Gusto’s lighter HR layer is entirely sufficient and far easier to manage day to day.

 Gusto also integrates with popular small-business tools including QuickBooks, Xero, Slack, and Google Workspace.
 If you are already using expense tracking apps or budgeting software, Gusto connects cleanly without additional configuration.